 The form was widely used by composers during the Baroque period and long after.
 Johann Sebastian Bach’s Chaconne from the Partita in D Minor for unaccompanied violin is an example of a masterful variation of the dance.

 Another variation is authored by Antonio Bertali, a hugely influential Italian composer and violin virtuoso, whose modern reputation pales in comparison to the fame he achieved in his own lifetime.

-Here is Bertali's Ciaconne performed by the Chatham Baroque ensemble which beautifully reveals the playful structure of the dance:
+Here is Bertali's Ciaconna in C Major performed by Freiburg Baroque Orchestra ensemble which beautifully reveals the playful structure of the dance:

 Another wonderful ciaconne compilation by the Chatham Baroque ensemble: SoundCloud link.